 The Society of Professional Mediators presents Talk it Out: Student Dialogue in the Wake of Parkland.
 To complement the School Walk Outs that have been happening across the country, this dialogue event invites students from across the political and social spectrum to come together, discuss the issues and imagine a better way forward.

-The goal of this non-partisan town hall style meetings is not to debate or protest, but simply to come together as a community to voice our concerns and ideas, to listen to others, and to explore our ability to work together to ensure security for all of us.
+The goal of this non-partisan town hall style meetings was not to debate or protest, but to come together as a community to voice our concerns and ideas, to listen to others, and to explore our ability to work together to ensure security for all of us.
 This was not a lecture or a program - all attendees were invited to participate in the group conversation, and people were very excited about new understandings.

 The Conflict Conference | April 10-11, 2020

-The Conflict Conference (TCC) will hold its annual conference at the Moody College of The University of Texas at Austin (UT-Austin) on April 12-13, 2019.
+The Conflict Conference (TCC) will hold its annual conference at the Moody College of The University of Texas at Austin (UT-Austin) on April 10-11, 2020.
 TCC is a multidisciplinary annual conference promoting the study of conflict, conflict resolution, and peace making.
 We invite papers on any relevant topic, such as apologies, advocacy, dispute resolution, peace, negotiation, reconciliation, mediation, dialogue, restorative justice, conflict management, environmental disputes, and ethics.
-Abstracts for 2019 will be reviewed in early March 2019.

 See The Conflict Conference webpage for more information.